andromedarabbit/mybatis-pagination/README.md

 As you might notice, there is no `limit` in the generated query.
 MyBatis does not comes with the native support for MySQL.
 It does not know anything about `limit` and not use it to filter the result set.
 It gets all the relevant records and filter out unnecessary records in the memory.
 A disaster in the production!

-You should implement your own MyBatis plugin to make [`RowBounds plugin`](http://mybatis.org/generator/reference/plugins.html)] to use MySQL's `limit` feature.
+You should implement your own MyBatis plugin to make [`RowBounds plugin`](http://mybatis.org/generator/reference/plugins.html) to use MySQL's `limit` feature.
 Unfortunately, many implementation examples in the web have their own flaws.
 That is the reason why I have implemented my own plugin for myself and you.

-With the simple plugin configuration, your life will be easier:
+With the simple plugin configuration, your life will be much easier:

 ```xml
 <bean id="PaginationInterceptor" class="net.andromedarabbit.mybatis.pagination.plugin.PaginationInterceptor"/>